Affiliate links on Android Authority may earn us a commission. Learn more.

 Custom protocols like AirVooc and Warp Charge require the use of specific wireless charging pads to reach those speeds.

 While Apple’s MagSafe quick attach wireless charging solution may seem like a proprietary product, it’s actually not.
 A MagSafe charging puck simply contains a ring of magnets surrounding a regular Qi-spec coil.
 All it does is make the charger easier to line up with compatible devices like the iPhone.
 Certified MagSafe chargers also offer the full 15W of potential charging power.
 In contrast, you’d only get 7.5W if you placed an iPhone on a regular Qi charger.
+Furthermore, the new wireless charging standard, Qi2, means that MagSafe-like charging is coming to everything in just a couple of years.

 On the subject of proprietary implementations, it’s also worth discussing wireless charging for smaller devices such as wireless earbuds and watches.
 Most wireless charging-capable compact devices, including Samsung’s Galaxy Watch 4 and Apple’s AirPods Pro, support the same Qi standard as phones.
 However, they have much smaller coils and will only charge on chargers that have equally sized coils.